practical things to do to help your community

 Volunteering also gives you a sense of purpose, and for those of us who seek to be like Jesus, it allows us to manifest the great commission to share the good news to the ends of the earth.
 It is impossible to share Jesus with someone without also meeting their physical need.

-Helping those in need isn’t only something that benefits the community you are offering service to.
+Serving those in need isn’t only something that benefits the community you are offering service to.
 It’s a huge part of improving your mental health!
 Volunteering helps counteract the effects of stress and anxiety!

 How do I determine how to serve others?